thuta21/AWS-CLOUD-PRACTITIONER/MODULE ( ONE ).md

 1. What is Cloud Computing?
 2. Advantages of Cloud Computing
-3. Cloud Computing Deployment Model
+3. Deployment Model
 	1. Cloud-Based Deployment ( Public Cloud )
 	2. On-Premises Deployment ( Private Cloud )
 	3. Hybrid Deployment
+4. Service Model
+	1. IaaS ( infrastructure as a service )
+	2. PaaS ( platform as a service )
+	3. SaaS ( software as a service )

 ------------------------------------------------------------------------
 KEY CONCEPT ( You only pay what you use )